 - Vaccines on the Go: What You Should Know is a mobile app for parents that includes many vaccine topics (how vaccines are made, ingredients, and scheduling)

 - Parents PACK (Possessing, Accessing and Communicating Knowledge about vaccines) is a resource center and newsletter for parents to stay informed about vaccines and the diseases they prevent.

 - Voices for Vaccines is a parent-driven organization supported by scientists, doctors, and public health officials that provides parents clear, science-based information about vaccines and vaccine-preventable disease.

-- Vaccinate Your Family: The Next Generation of Every Child by Two (VYF) is a nonprofit organization committed to reducing the burden of vaccine-preventable diseases in families and individuals.
+- Vaccinate Your Family is a nonprofit organization committed to reducing the burden of vaccine-preventable diseases in families and individuals.

 - The CDC Vaccine Safety Website describes the robust system in place in the U.S. to monitor and assure vaccine safety.